-There are several Fortnite parental controls that you should know about.
-These will help parents feel more comfortable with their kids playing.
+With the kids on screens playing all the time, you maybe asking How Do I Setup Fortnite parental controls?
+Here is what you should know.
+These tips will help parents feel more comfortable with their kids playing.

 First let’s talk about setting time limits, also we will talk about chat settings and in-app and in-game purchases.